What's new this week?

 Graham Jones (former Grandview member - cancer)

-Dick Phillips (permanent spinal stimulator implant - November 5)
+Dick Phillips (permanent spinal stimulator implant)

 Lexanne Redman (friend of Carol Garrison - brain tumor)

-Peter Rosen (esophageal cancer)
+Peter Rozen (stage4 cancer)

 Barbara Stokes (ongoing health issues)